 On February 6, 1997, the Stockton Fire Department suffered a tragic loss as two firefighters, Brett Alan Laws and Bryan Jacob Golden, gave their lives trying to save an elderly resident trapped in her two-story home.

-This beautiful life-size monument was dedicated on October 11, 1998, and located at McLeod Lake in downtown Stockton.
+This beautiful life-size monument was dedicated on October 11, 1998, and was previously located at McLeod Lake in downtown Stockton.
 The monument was designed and sculpted by artist Betty Saletta.

 Around the base of the monument are the names of the 13 firefighters who gave their lives in the line of duty during the history of the Stockton Fire Department.

 Augustus Miller...On November 23, 1870, Firefighter Miller was run over by a team of horses from the Weber Engine Company while responding to a fire.